05 Dec Monarch & Pollinator Research and Education – ONSITE – Outreach Intern – Multiple States CA, TX, OK, KS, IA, NE, MO, MN

 - Develop community community partnerships and facilitate education programs

-- Create weekly blog posts shared on social media informing on internship experience and work projects.
+- Create weekly blog posts to share on social media informing the public on internship experience and work projects.

 Training: The intern will have the opportunity to train in:

 - Performing counts of monarch host plants (milkweeds),

 - Identifying plant species and record their frequency,